 Finally.
 Got belly fat?
 It’s got to go.
 With changes in your diet and an increase in physical activity, you should see some weight loss almost immediately.
 But!
 You need to reduce that spare tire around your middle to lower your risk of developing diabetes.
 Find physical activities that engage your core.
 By strengthening your abdominal muscles, you will reduce fat in that area.
 I’m not saying you need six-pack abs to be healthy.
 I am saying you need to take a few inches of flab off that area of your body.
 Find a friend to work out with and to challenge you.
 It’s the best gift you can give each other.

 So, go ahead.
 Have your blood work done.
 Find out what your numbers are and if your doctor diagnoses you with prediabetes, you know what to do.
 Take your health back into your own hands and try my recommendations.
 I’d love to hear how your body and your numbers respond to a healthy lifestyle makeover.
-Please write to me (email@example.com) in a couple of weeks and tell me how you are doing.
+Please comment below.